 Skip to Content

-This section contains a diagram example of the initial formation for the 1-1-3 press defense.
+What is an example of the initial formation for the 1-1-3 press defense?

 Additionally, X2 occupies space in the offensive team’s backcourt at the top above the three-point arc.